Yeti-Media/anakin-daemons/README-OCR_Demo.txt

                                     command-line configs, or if not specified
                                     in any of the above should be set to the default OEM_TESSERACT_ONLY.
+-words                            : return the list of recognized words and their boundary box.
 -datapath <path>                  : the location of tessdata folder containing the trained data files -lang <[~]<lang_value>[+[~]<lang_value>]*> : sets the languages to use, ~ is used to override the loading of a language